-Less than 1%.

-- (1) (2) Assumes 55,506,877 shares are issued and outstanding after the Offering.

-Includes options to purchase 1,690,833 restricted shares of common stock exercisable within 60 days of July 1, 2014; warrants to purchase 1,331,052 restricted shares of common stock exercisable within 60 days of July 1, 2014, and 33,400 restricted shares of common stock upon conversion of a currently convertible promissory note and accrued interest - Includes options to purchase 414,695 restricted shares of common stock exercisable within 60 days of July 1, 2014 and warrants to purchase 850,000 restricted shares of common stock exercisable within 60 days of July 1, (3) - (4) Includes options to purchase 114,107 restricted shares of common stock exercisable within 60 days of July 1, 2014, including options to purchase 12,979 shares of common stock held by Mr. Dotson's wife, and warrants to purchase 200,000 restricted shares of common stock exercisable within 60 days of July 1, 2014. - (5) Includes options to purchase 241,666 restricted shares of common stock exercisable within 60 days of July 1, 2014 and warrants to purchase 195,000 restricted shares of common stock exercisable within 60 days of July 1, - (6) Includes options to purchase 176,666 restricted shares of common stock exercisable within 60 days of July 1, 2014 and warrants to purchase 187,500 restricted shares of common stock exercisable within 60 days of July 1, - Based upon information contained in Form 4 filed on January 9, 2012.
+All executive officers and directors as a group (5 persons) (11) 7,089,053 22.91% % (1) Includes options to purchase 1,690,833 restricted shares of common stock exercisable within 60 days of July 1, 2014; warrants to purchase 1,331,052 restricted shares of common stock exercisable within 60 days of July 1, 2014, and 33,400 restricted shares of common stock upon conversion of a currently convertible promissory note and accrued interest.

+(2) Includes options to purchase 414,695 restricted shares of common stock exercisable within 60 days of July 1, 2014 and warrants to purchase 850,000 restricted shares of common stock exercisable within 60 days of July 1, 2014.

+(3) Includes options to purchase 114,107 restricted shares of common stock exercisable within 60 days of July 1, 2014, including options to purchase 12,979 shares of common stock held by Mr. Dotson's wife, and warrants to purchase 200,000 restricted shares of common stock exercisable within 60 days of July 1, 2014.

+(4) Includes options to purchase 241,666 restricted shares of common stock exercisable within 60 days of July 1, 2014 and warrants to purchase 195,000 restricted shares of common stock exercisable within 60 days of July 1, 2014.

+(5) Includes options to purchase 176,666 restricted shares of common stock exercisable within 60 days of July 1, 2014 and warrants to purchase 187,500 restricted shares of common stock exercisable within 60 days of July 1, 2014.

+(6) Based upon information contained in Form 4 filed on January 9, 2012.
 Includes currently exercisable warrants to purchase 1,397,421 shares of restricted common stock.
 Dr. Allen E. Cato, Ph.D., M.D. is deemed to have voting and investment authority over the shares held by Cato Holding Company.
 The primary business address of Cato BioVentures is 4364 South Alston Avenue, Durham, North Carolina 27713.

 Based upon information contained in Schedule 13G/A filed on February 14, 2014, we have assumed that Platinum has transferred or assigned, or agreed to transfer or assign, 15% of its holdings of our common stock and other securities as of December 31, 2013 to a third-party or multiple third-parties.
-The figures reported in the table above and in this note reflect the impact of Platinum's assumed transfer or assignment and are adjusted for securities sold to Platinum in transactions completed on April 1, 2014, May 14, 2014 and June 18, 2014, involving an aggregate of 750,000 restricted shares of our common stock, currently exercisable warrants to purchase 750,000 shares of our restricted common stock (subject to beneficial ownership restrictions noted below).
-The number of beneficially owned shares reported at July 1, 2014 includes 1,540,000 restricted shares of common stock owned by Platinum.
+The figures reported in the table above and in this note reflect the impact of Platinum's assumed transfer or assignment and are adjusted for securities sold to Platinum in transactions completed on April 1, 2014, May 14, 2014 and June 18, 2014, involving an aggregate of 750,000 restricted shares of our common stock, currently exercisable warrants to purchase 750,000 shares of our restricted common stock ubject to beneficial ownership restrictions noted below): and currently convertible promissory notes (subject to beneficial ownership restrictions noted below).
+The number of beneficially owned shares reported at July 1, 2014 includes 1,540,000 restricted shares of our most ock cowned by Platinum.